 - Health professional degree who are requesting support to pursue a graduate degree, the maximum period of support to complete the degree is five (5) years.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Please submit copy of application and routing slip and signature page along with a complete OR5 form signed by your supervisor to: firstname.lastname@example.org
+Applicant to submit copy of application, routing slip and signature page along with a complete OR5 form signed by the supervisor to: firstname.lastname@example.org

 Applicant must hit the 'submit' button on or before the internal deadline for your application to not be considered late.